Kathleen McArthur

-Kathleen McArthur (1915–2000) was an Australian naturalist, writer, botanical illustrator and conservationist.
+Kathleen McArthur (1915 – 2000) was an Australian naturalist, writer, botanical illustrator and conservationist.
 She was born in Brisbane, Queensland, to Catherine and Daniel Evans.
 Her mother was a daughter of the Durack pastoral family, her father a co-founder of the engineering firm Evans Deakin and Company.
 She married Malcolm McArthur in 1938 and had three children before divorcing in 1947.
-From 1942 she lived at Caloundra on the Sunshine Coast, Queensland.
+From 1942, she lived at Caloundra on the Sunshine Coast, Queensland.

 Environmental activist

 McArthur was a strong environmentalist and a co-founder, with Judith Wright, David Fleay and Brian Clouston, of the Wildlife Preservation Society of Queensland in 1962, and served as vice-president from then until 1965.
-In 1963 she founded the Caloundra branch of the society.
+In 1963, she founded the Caloundra branch of the society.

 She was involved in several campaigns during the 1960s and 1970s to preserve landscapes threatened by economic development, including the Pumicestone Passage, the Great Barrier Reef and the Cooloola section of the Great Sandy National Park.
 Much campaign work was funded through her growing and selling native plants as well as through exhibitions of her wildflower paintings.
-She was especially concerned for the Wallum country of South East Queensland, a habitat characterised by floristically-rich coastal heath and swamps on deep sandy soils.
+She was especially concerned for the Wallum country of South East Queensland, a habitat characterised by floristically rich coastal heath and swamps on deep sandy soils.

 The spider, Ozicrypta mcarthurae, was named after her for her outstanding contribution to conservation.
-In 1996 she was awarded an honorary doctorate by James Cook University of North Queensland.
+In 1996, she was awarded an honorary doctorate by James Cook University of North Queensland.

-Currimundi Lake (Kathleen McArthur) Conservation Park is named after her.
+Currimundi Lake (Kathleen McArthur) Conservation Park in Currimundi, Queensland is named after her.